tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/音频和视频管理/音频管理/音频选择与测试_intl_en.md

 - Click **Audio** on the **Settings** page or click the arrow next to **Mute/Unmute** on the toolbar and select **Audio Options** to enter the **Audio** page.
 - Select the devices to be used in the **Speaker** and **Mic** drop-down lists.
 - After selection, click **Test** to test the speaker and mic respectively.

->!If you don't select an audio connection method, you cannot speak or hear other attendees during the meeting.
+>!
+If you don't select an audio connection method, you cannot speak or hear other attendees during the meeting.

 ## How to Use
 ### PC audio